Skip to main content

 Forensic Medicine

-A critical field that applies medical knowledge to legal investigations.
-Students learn how pathology contributes to the justice system, working with forensic experts in post-mortem examinations and medico-legal assessments.
+A critical field that applies medical knowledge to medico-legal death investigations.
+Students learn how in-depth knowledge of pathology and thorough documentation contribute to judicial processes, working closely with forensic experts in post-mortem examinations and medico-legal assessments.
+Read more>

 Medical Microbiology